philnash/discogs-scanner/README.md

 # Discogs Scanner

-A web application that can scan your record collection and add release to your [Discogs](https://www.discogs.com/) collection.
+A web application that can scan your record collection and add releases to your [Discogs](https://www.discogs.com/) collection.